 The safety of Roundup is questionable at best.
 The International Agency for Research on Cancer (IARC), a division of the World Health Organization (WHO), says that the chemical is “probably carcinogenic.”

-Roundup has been linked to non-Hodgkin’s lymphoma among agricultural laborers and gardeners, resulting in multiple lawsuits against the company.
+Roundup has been linked to non-Hodgkin’s lymphoma among agricultural laborers and gardeners, resulting in more than 700 lawsuits against the company.

 Monsanto’s History Includes Agent Orange and GMOs

 Even before glyphosate research emerged, Monsanto didn’t have a glowing reputation.
 The agricultural company manufactured Agent Orange during the Vietnam war and the environmentally harmful insulation chemical PCB until the 1980’s, which they are still handling legacy liabilities for.